 - Basic hygiene measures still apply, such as washing your hands regularly, getting tested in case of symptoms, coughing and sneezing in your elbow and quarantining in case of a COVID-19 infection.

-- Wearing a face mask is not mandatory anymore.
+- Wearing a face mask is mandatory in UT buildings when you are moving around.

 - Optimisation of building hygiene has been established, for instance, optimal ventilation and air circulation.